RM26AA/PacMan/README.md

    java App

 ## How to Play:
-1.Use the arrow keys to control Pac-Man's movement through the maze.
+- Use the arrow keys to control Pac-Man's movement through the maze.
-2.Avoid the ghosts as you collect pellets to increase your score.
+- Avoid the ghosts as you collect pellets to increase your score.
-3.The game ends if a ghost catches Pac-Man.
+- The game ends if a ghost catches Pac-Man.

 ## License:
 This project is open-source and available under the MIT License.